DuncanIdahoCT/DFRobot-mmWave-Radar-dfrobot_sen0395/README.md

     esp32:
       board: m5stack-atom

-  And the framework when you're using/if you choose to use BLE/BT shoudl be esp-idf, not arduino
+  And the framework when you're using/if you choose to use BLE/BT should be esp-idf, not arduino
     framework:
       type: esp-idf

-# Comments are welcome

-I've only created a few projects here now, so I'm happy to hear any suggestions.